shawnr/practical-javascript/the-document-object-model/93-modifying-elements-in-the-dom.md

 Between `setAttribute()` and `removeAttribute()` we have solid tools for modifying more than the textual content of a DOM element.
 These are powerful methods that can help in many cases.

 ## Exercises
-Please try working these exercises to practice some of the skills we've learned in this section.The exercises in this section all assume the following HTML.
+Please try working these exercises to practice some of the skills we've learned in this section.
+The exercises in this section all assume the following HTML.
 Please write JavaScript as if it is attached to this HTML snippet:

 ```html
 <button class="btn save">Save Item</button>